roehampton/module-content/msc-software-development-2/week-04/lab/README.md

 // Create a get for /hello/<name> with name provided by user app.get("/hello/:name", function(req, res) {
-    res.send("Hello " + req.params.name);
+    // req.params contains any parameters in the request res.send("Hello " + req.params.name);
 });